Largest Inscribed Rectangles in Geometric Convex Sets: Optimal Properties of the MAIR

-\begin{observ} In a compact convex set $C \in\mathbb{R}^2$ that is centrally symmetric with respect to a center $o$, the $\diam(C)$ goes through $o$.
-Furthermore, if $C$ has two perpendicular axes of symmetry, the $\diam(C)$ may not be necessarily aligned to the axes of symmetry. \end{observ}
+\begin{cor} In a compact convex set $C \in\mathbb{R}^2$ that is centrally symmetric with respect to a center $o$, the $\diam(C)$ goes through $o$.
+Furthermore, if $C$ has two perpendicular axes of symmetry, the $\diam(C)$ may not be necessarily aligned to these axes. \end{cor} \begin{proof} Trivial. \end{proof}

-\begin{cor} Let $C$ be an axially symmetric convex compact set with two perpendicular axes of symmetry $\ell_1$ and $\ell_2$ and let $R_{opt}$ be the MAIR inside $C$.
+\begin{cor} Let $C$ be an axially symmetric compact convex set with two perpendicular axes of symmetry $\ell_1$ and $\ell_2$ and let $R_{opt}$ be the MAIR inside $C$.
 Also, assume the quadrants created by the intersection of $\ell_1$ and $\ell_2$ are numbered from 1 to 4 in a c.c.w order starting from top right quadrant and let $\textrm{SymAxis}_1(C) = \ell_1 \cap C$ and $\textrm{SymAxis}_2(C) = \ell_2 \cap C$.
-Then, $R_{opt}$ must satisfy the following conditions: \begin{enumerate} \item The center of $R_{opt}$, i.e., the intersection of its diagonals, must lie at the intersection of $\ell_1$ and $\ell_2$. \item Unless $R_{opt}$ has a corner on one end point of $\textrm{SymAxis}_1(C)$ or $\textrm{SymAxis}_2(C)$, at least one corner of $R_{opt}$ must lie on $\partial C$ in each side of $\ell_1$ and $\ell_2$. \item If $R_{opt}$ is a square it either has its diagonals on $\textrm{SymAxis}_1(C)$ and $\textrm{SymAxis}_2(C)$ or has one corner strictly in each quadrant.
-It must also have at least two diagonally opposite corners on $\partial C$. \item If $R_{opt}$ has two corners (a diagonal) on $\textrm{SymAxis}_i(C),\; i=1,2$, it is either a square or a rectangle that makes an angle $\pi/6 \leq \alpha < \pi/4$ with $\ell_i$. \end{enumerate} \end{cor} \begin{proof} The first condition is proved by Observation \ref{observ:TwoAxis_Centrally} and Theorem \ref{thm:optPropertiesCentrallySymmetricConvex}.
+Then, $R_{opt}$ must satisfy the following conditions: \begin{enumerate} \item The center of $R_{opt}$, i.e., the intersection of its diagonals, must lie at the intersection of $\ell_1$ and $\ell_2$. \item Unless $R_{opt}$ has a corner on one end point of $\textrm{SymAxis}_1(C)$ or $\textrm{SymAxis}_2(C)$, at least one corner of $R_{opt}$ must lie on $\partial C$ in each side of $\ell_1$ and $\ell_2$. \item If $R_{opt}$ is a square, it either has its diagonals on $\textrm{SymAxis}_1(C)$ and $\textrm{SymAxis}_2(C)$ or has one corner strictly in each quadrant.
+It must also have at least two diagonally opposite corners on $\partial C$. \item If $R_{opt}$ has two corners (a diagonal) on $\textrm{SymAxis}_i(C),\; i=1,2$, it is either a square or a rectangle that makes an angle $\pi/6 \leq \alpha < \pi/4$ with $\ell_i$. \end{enumerate} \end{cor} \begin{proof} The first condition is proved by Corollary \ref{cor:TwoAxis_Centrally} and Theorem \ref{thm:optPropertiesCentrallySymmetricConvex}.
 The second condition is a direct application of the 2nd condition in Theorem \ref{thm:optPropertiesAxialSymmetricConvex} to both $\ell_1$ and $\ell_2$.
 The third condition follows from applying 2nd, 3rd, and 4th conditions in Theorem \ref{thm:optPropertiesAxialSymmetricConvex} to both $\ell_1$ and $\ell_2$.
 The fourth condition also follows from the 4th conditions in Theorem \ref{thm:optPropertiesAxialSymmetricConvex}. \end{proof}